Hereโs The MileLionโs review of the DBS yuu Card, which shows that even โaunty cardsโ can be pretty darn exciting.

 Cardholder Terms and Conditions |

 The DBS yuu Card comes in two flavours: American Express, and Visa.
-The earn rates and benefits of the two are almost identical, and the main differences I can think of are:
+The earn rates and benefits of the two are almost identical, but there are some key differences.

-- The AMEX occasionally gets to participate in AMEX Offers like Shop Small
+- AMEX occasionally gets to participate in AMEX Offers such as Shop Small

-There’s nothing stopping you from applying for both cards.
-In fact, you might want to consider this if you’re a big spender, since each card has its own bonus cap.
+Thereโs nothing stopping you from applying for both cards.
+In fact, you might want to do this if youโre a big spender, since each card has its own bonus cap.

 How much must I earn to qualify for a DBS yuu Card?